 VIII.
 Processing Using External Service Providers

-A. When cardholder data is shared with external service providers, procedures to manage these providers must be developed and maintained by the applicable school/unit utilizing their services.
+A. When cardholder data is shared with external service providers, procedures to manage these providers must be developed and maintained by the applicable school/business unit utilizing their services.
 These procedures must include:

-3. Obtaining and monitoring each service provider’s PCI DSS compliance status by requesting a copy of its annual Self Assessment Questionnaire (SAQ) or Report on Compliance (ROC).
+- Obtaining and monitoring each service provider’s PCI DSS compliance status at least annually by requesting a copy of its annual Self-Assessment Questionnaire (SAQ) or Report on Compliance (RoC)/ Attestation of Compliance (AoC).

-B. The process for engaging service providers must include proper due diligence prior to engagement.
-Merchants should liaise with the University’s Office of Purchasing Services & Contract Administration to contract work only with PCI DSS compliant service providers and check the references of such providers.
-Contracts with external service providers must incorporate NYU’s third party service requirements language.
+B. The process for engaging service providers must include proper due diligence prior to the engagement.
+Merchants should liaise with the University’s Office of Purchasing Services & Contract Administration to contract work only with PCI DSS-compliant service providers and check the references of such providers.
+Contracts with external service providers must incorporate NYU’s third-party service requirements language.

 IX.
 Incident Management

-A. Anyone who learns of an actual or potential cardholder data security breach must immediately inform the school/unit Merchant Manager, the NYU PCI Team at email@example.com and the Global Office of Information Security (GOIS) at firstname.lastname@example.org for security response detection, prevention and restoration.
+A. Anyone who learns of an actual or potential cardholder data security breach must immediately inform the school/business unit Merchant Manager, the NYU PCI Team at email@example.com and the Global Office of Information Security (GOIS) at firstname.lastname@example.org for security response detection, prevention and restoration.
 See also Section XI for Related Policies and Legal Consideration.

-B. NYU will respond to and investigate any incident in which there is a risk that cardholder data has been accessed without authorization.
+B. NYU will respond to and investigate any reported incident to cardholder data that may have been accessed or compromised during the processing, transmission or storage without authorization.
 Indications that such an investigation may be necessary include, but are not limited to, the following:

-4. Paper, tapes, usb-keys, laptops, or other media containing cardholder data have been lost or cannot be accounted for.
+- Paper, tapes, USB-keys, laptops, or other media containing cardholder data have been lost or cannot be accounted for.

-D. In the event a cardholder data breach involving non-electronic resources (for example, paper documents) is suspected, you must notify the relevant school/unit Merchant Manager immediately to report the suspected breach.
-The school/unit Merchant Manager is required to notify the University Bursar.
+D. In the event a cardholder data breach involving non-electronic resources (for example, paper documents) is suspected, you must notify the relevant school/business unit's Merchant Manager immediately to report the suspected breach.
+The school/business unit's Merchant Manager is required to notify the University Bursar.

-E. If you suspect credit card fraud, please follow the procedures outlined in the NYU Identity Theft Prevention Program (http://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/identity-theft-prevention-program.html).
+E. If you suspect credit card fraud, please follow the procedures outlined in the NYU Identity Theft Prevention Program.

 X. Enforcement of On-Going Compliance

-A. Periodic reviews of safeguarding and storing of payment card information are conducted by the University Bursar, and payment card handling procedures are subject to audit by NYU Internal Audit, the Office of Compliance and Risk Management, and external auditors.
-In addition, NYU ITS Technology Security Services periodically conducts assessments of security controls put in place to safeguard technology implementations, including but not limited to periodic networkbased vulnerability scans.
+A. Periodic reviews of payment card processing safeguards against exposure by the University Bursar, and payment card handling procedures are subject to audit by NYU Internal Audit, the Office of Ethics and Compliance, and NYU’s external auditors.
+In addition, NYU IT GOIS must periodically conducts assessments of security controls to safeguard technology implementations, including but not limited to periodic network- vulnerabilities scans.

-B. NYU schools/units with Merchant Account Numbers that do not comply with this policy and approved protection, storage, and processing procedures may lose the privilege to serve as a payment card merchant and to accept payment card payments.
+E. NYU schools/business units with Merchant Account Numbers that do not comply with this policy and approved protection for the processing, transmission and storage procedures subject to PCI DSS and this policy may lose the privilege to serve as a payment card merchant.

 XI.
 Related Policies and Legal Considerations